-March 8th was International Women’s Day around the world.
-But just because the day has come and gone, doesn’t mean we shouldn’t support Saskatoon businesses owned and operated by talented and hard-working females all the time.
+March 8th is International Women’s Day around the world.
+Though it comes but once a year, we can and should support Saskatoon businesses owned and operated by talented and hard-working women all the time.
 (To celebrate their achievements, stop in for a bite to eat, to purchase an item or take a class.)

-Here are five women entrepreneurs in Saskatoon with socially-conscious businesses in the community.
+Here are five women entrepreneurs in Saskatoon with socially-conscious businesses in the City of Bridges.

 Photo credit: RYDE YXE Facebook Page